timesize/monster-oop/01-front-end-basics/jquery-dom-manipulation/27-28/README.md

 - Convenient: solves problems developers commonly face.
 - Less Buggy: ensures javascript DOM manipulation works the same, cross-browser.
 - Modern: brings javascript DOM manipulation into the 21st century.
-- Popular: 26.95% of all sites use jQuery! (see Builtwith.com).
+- Popular: 15.3% of all sites and 70.4% of the top 100k sites use jQuery! (see Builtwith.com).

-But some would argue, [you might not need jQuery](http://youmightnotneedjquery.com/)!
-It can be overkill, depending on what you're doing!
+Sites like: github.com, css-tricks.com, and jquery.com (!) all include the jQuery library on their page.
+This means all you have to do is open up your Chrome Developer Console on one of those sites, and you can start playing with jQuery on the page!

 #### How to get jQuery
 You can only use jQuery if it's included in your page.